chillflakes/chillflakes.github.io/README.md

 > > “If, after I depart this vale, you ever remember me and have thought to please my ghost, forgive some sinner and wink your eye at some homely girl.” ― H. L. Mencken
 >
 > ---
 >
+> > "There are more things in Heaven and Earth, Horatio, than are dreamt of in your philosophy.” - William Shakespeare
+>
+> ---
+>